ARTS UPPER HUNTER REGIONAL SNAPSHOT 2017

 - Scone Community Amateur Dramatic Society (usually one production per year).

-- Broken Leg Theatre (intermittent youth theatre group based at Singleton Youth Venue).
+- Broken Leg Theatre (youth theatre group based at Singleton Youth Venue)

 - Warrah Writers (Warrah Creek)